top of page

 • Supporting children to feel involved rather than overruled

+When children understand why a boundary exists, they are far more likely to cooperate with it.
 This is one of the reasons Prior Mindset places such a strong emphasis on education and nervous system literacy alongside practical strategies.

 News articles raise awareness.
 They do not provide roadmaps.

-Free resources through Prior Mindset membership
+Free Resources Through Prior Mindset Membership

 Families can sign up as free members via www.priormindset.com.
 Within the Members Area, there is a dedicated Social Media & Screen Use resource hub.
+By clicking the Social Media resource tile, families can access:

 • Psychoeducation on screen use and the nervous system